WollfieGitHub/CompNetResources/README.md

 - Go-Back-N vs Selective repeat details / Pros and cons : [more details on gbn and selective repeat]
 - Basics of HTTP communication with SEQ numbers : [more details on SEQ numbers and related delays]
 - What happens at a packet switch EXACTLY : [more details on packet switches]
+- Most of attack types : [more details on cyber attacks]

+[more details on cyber attacks]: details/cyber_attacks.md
 [more details on packet switches]: details/packet_switching.md
 [more details on gbn and selective repeat]: details/gbn_vs_selective_repeat.md
 [more details on SEQ numbers and related delays]: details/http_seq_delays.md